Periodontal Therapy in Jacksonville Beach, FL

 Moderate to advanced cases may require more significant, specialized care to correct the problem and restore your oral health, including:

-Before and after therapy, expect to have more frequent hygiene visits so that Dr. Wagner and his team can monitor your condition and make sure that your recovery is on track.
+Before and after therapy, expect to have more frequent hygiene visits so that Dr. Sox and her team can monitor your condition and make sure that your recovery is on track.

 WHAT IS LASER TREATMENT FOR GUM DISEASE?